nashville-software-school/Vue-Workshop/chapters/Session_6.md

 We're going to use Firebase's Firestore database to persist our user's shared memes.

 1. On the [Firebase website](https://console.firebase.google.com/u/0/) create a new project and give our Vue meme app a name.
 1. Once the project is created, click the "Cloud Firestore" link in the left sidebar.
-Next click the button that says "Create database"
+Next click the button that says "Create database" and select the option for "Test Mode" when prompted
 1. Toward the top of the left sidebar click the "Project Overview" link.
 On the Project Overview page, click the "+ Add app" button toward the top.
 It will ask you what kind of app you're building.
 Click the "Web" button.
 Finally give your app a nickname (something like "Meme App") and click the "Register app" button and leave the generated javascript code on the page--we'll need it for the next step.
 1. In your Vue application, add a `.env.local` file at the root of your project and add in the following key value pairs.
 Replace the values with the ones from the firebase website
    ```